 Joanie’s is 36 miles west of Shark Valley and you’re only a few miles from the Gulf Coast now.

 Just west of the Big Cypress headquarters you come to State Road 29, which is the road to Everglades City, a mile further south.
 It’s an interesting stop well worth exploring.
 There are informal waterside restaurants that specialize in fresh seafood and stone crabs and the historic town is full of charm.

 If you go north on State Road 29, in about two miles you come to the entrance to Fakahatchee Preserve State Park.
 If you have time and want to explore and hike into a wild environment, here’s the place.
 The park offers miles and miles of hiking, including dry, easy-to-walk trails through a vast and beautiful cypress forest filled with air plants and wild orchids.
 Admission is $3.

 Fakahatchee is the orchid and bromeliad capital of the continent with 44 native orchids and 14 native bromeliad species.
 It’s where the ghost orchid, topic of a book by Susan Orleans and a movie starring Meryl Streep, lives, along with the equally elusive Florida Panther.

 Just west on State Road 29 on the Tamiami Trail is another feature of Fakahatchee Strand Preserve State Park, the Big Cypress Bend Boardwalk.
-It’s a 2,000-foot-long boardwalk through old growth cypress swampland and it is a truly stunning place.
-It’s worth taking the time to take a stroll here — it’s one the prettiest boardwalks in the Everglades.
-If you can make only one or two stops along the Tamiami Trail, I’d recommend this be among them.
-(And it’s free.)
+It’s a boardwalk to an old growth cypress swampland and it is worth taking the time to take a stroll here.
+(If you’ve visited this area before, you might recall the “old boardwalk,” which was destroyed by hurricane flooding.
+It’s being rebuilt, but in the meantime, a boardwalk that was to be an extension is open.)

 Before the Tamiami Trail reaches Marco Island and then Naples, you pass Collier-Seminole State Park, which draws people for camping, hiking and paddling.
 It’s also home to the 1924 Bay City Walking Dredge, which is the contraption that helped construct the Tamiami Trail.
 How often do you get to visit a “National Historic Mechanical Engineering Landmark”?

 After this park, the Tamiami Trail leaves the Everglades and becomes the major link between cities on the Gulf Coast.